theAvoidact.com

 AVOID Act FAQ: 15 questions defendants are asking

-Answers to the 15 most common questions about the AVOID Act: deadlines, claim types, the note-of-issue bar, extensions, pending cases, and what to do immediately after being served.
+Answers to the 15 most common questions about the AVOID Act: the 90-day deadline, the employer exception, the note-of-issue rule, pending cases, and what to do immediately after being served.

 Share:LinkedInX